codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/variables-and-operators-exercises.md

 The code for this chapter is in the `ch02` directory of `ThinkJavaCode2`.
-See page in section **Using the code examples** for instructions on how to download the repository.
+See page in section Using the code examples for instructions on how to download the repository.
 Before you start the exercises, we recommend that you compile and run the examples.

-If you have not already read Appendix **16.2**, now might be a good time.
+If you have not already read Appendix 16.2, now might be a good time.
 It describes the DrJava Interactions Pane, which is a useful way to develop and test short fragments of code without writing a complete class definition.